patrimart/colls-wa/README.md

 * The `js` folder contains your JavaScript code (`index.js` is used to hook everything into Webpack, you don't need to change it).

 * The `src` folder contains your Rust code.

-* The `static` folder contains any files that you want copied as-is into the final build.
-It contains an `index.html` file which loads the `index.js` file.

 * The `tests` folder contains your Rust unit tests.